Data Centers in Colorado Springs

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Colorado Springs provide low-latency connectivity to a high concentration of aerospace, defense, and federal government operations.
-Proximity to installations like Peterson Space Force Base, Schriever Space Force Base, and the North American Aerospace Defense Command (NORAD) is a key advantage for government contractors.
+Proximity To Key Business Districts Data centers in Colorado Springs provide low-latency access to the city's significant aerospace, defense, and technology sectors.
+Proximity to major military installations, including Peterson Space Force Base and the US Air Force Academy, makes it a key location for government contractors.

-Tax Advantage For Data Centers Colorado provides meaningful tax incentives that lower the cost of building and operating a data center.
-A state-level sales and use tax rebate on data center equipment directly reduces the capital expenditure for new builds or technology refreshes, making large-scale investments more financially viable.
+Tax Advantage For Data Centers Colorado provides specific tax incentives that lower the cost of data center operations.
+The state offers a sales and use tax rebate on equipment purchases for qualifying data centers, directly reducing capital expenditures.

 Natural Disaster Risk